-Berklee graduate assistantships allow graduate students on the Boston campus to work in the Berklee College of Music Voice Department.
-These paid positions are open to both domestic and international students, and pay $15 per hour for up to 10 hours per week during the academic year.
+Berklee graduate assistantships allow graduate students on the Boston campus to work in the Berklee College of Music Voice Department and the Berklee Career Center.
+These paid positions are open to both domestic and international students, and pay $15 per hour, 10-15 hours per week, during the academic year.
+Please see the position descriptions below and the instructions on how to apply.

 Voice Department Accompanist